 In this type of activity, the text provides the situation or context within which to use vocabulary.
 Students respond to the situation by telling what they would do or say, for example, Conversación B (p.
-159): Consejos para Joaquín.
-The situations in this activity are structured enough to lead students in the direction of the use of particular vocabulary items (in this case, weather words and phrases), and yet open enough to permit humor and creativity.
+165): El clima en el mundo, Paso 1.
+This activity is structured enough to lead students in the direction of the use of particular vocabulary items (in this case, weather words and phrases).